(Amazon UK link) |

-Indeed, that's what happens but becoming a writer is a gradual process, and falling in love is much more complicated than Emily expected, with several digressions along the way.
-Perhaps more than the others in the series, this is character-driven; Emily matures realistically, and becomes a delightful young lady - with plenty of faults, which are frequently shown in her journal entries interspersed in the main narrative.
+Indeed, that's what happens.
+But becoming a writer is a gradual process, and falling in love is much more complicated than Emily expects, with several digressions along the way.
+Perhaps more than the others in the series, this book is character-driven.
+Emily matures realistically, and becomes a delightful young lady.
+She has plenty of faults, which are frequently shown in her journal entries that are interspersed in the main narrative.

-There were some unexpected developments along the way, and a climax which was perhaps a little over-dramatic, with events resolved satisfactorily (maybe too tidily for realism) afterwards.
-But on the whole I enjoyed it, and thought it a fitting end to this series.
-As with the others in the series, I wasn't particularly moved or amused - unlike the 'Anne of Green Gables' series .
+There are some unexpected developments along the way, and a climax which is perhaps a little over-dramatic.
+But events are resolved satisfactorily (if maybe too tidily for realism) afterwards.
+On the whole I enjoyed this book, and thought it a fitting end to the series.
+As with the others in the series, I wasn't particularly moved or amused - unlike in the 'Anne of Green Gables' series.
 But Emily still stands out as someone I would like to have known.

 No comments: